Twine: A Unified Cluster Management System for Shared Infrastructure

 - Talk to

-to get machine information. - Use multiple threads for
+ResourceBrokerto get machine information. - Use multiple threads for

-allocation and optimistic concurrency control to handle the conflicts(Two threads try to handle the same job).
-And usetwo phase commit
+Joballocation and optimistic concurrency control to handle the conflicts(Two threads try to handle the same job).
+And usetwo phase committo commit an allocation. - Use the in-memory

-cache to speed up the repeatedJob
+write-throughcache to speed up the repeatedJoballocation.

 TaskController (K8S does not have)